QEF/SternheimerGW/test-suite/overview.md

 * obtain the frequency dependent spectral function for all bands
 * restart from previously calculated W

-Test case: sgw\_bn
+Test case: gw\_bn
 ------------------

 Evaluate the GW correction for a film of BN using the direct solver, plasmon pole model, and imaginary frequency integration.
 We test both the 2d and the Wigner-Seitz truncation.

-The following SGW features are tested by this case
+The following SternheimerGW features are tested by this case

 * system with a gap
 * evaluate the dielectric function on the imaginary axis